-The public discussion period is held at the beginning of the meetings and all are most welcome to attend.
+Due to Covid 19 he public discussion period previously held at the beginning of the meetings has been suspended .All are most welcome to attend.

 The civil parish stretches from the coast northwards to, and just beyond, the A351 road from Corfe Castle to Swanage.
 It includes the village of Worth Matravers towards the south of the parish and the hamlet of Harmans Cross, which stradles the main road, to the north.

 Worth Matravers is a village and civil parish in the English county of Dorset.
 The village is situated on the cliffs west of Swanage.
 It comprises of Purbeck stone cottages and farm houses and is built around a pond, which is a regular feature on postcards of the Isle of Purbeck.